History of the Philippines (1946–1965): Independence Day shifted

-The Roxas administration (1946–1948)
+Roxas administration (1946–1948)

 When the Congress of the Philippines was convened in 1945, the legislators elected in 1941 chose Manuel Roxas as Senate President.
 In the Philippine national elections of 1946, Roxas ran for president as the nominee of the liberal wing of the Nacionalista Party.
 He had the staunch support of General MacArthur.
 His opponent was Sergio Osmeña, who refused to campaign, saying that the Filipino people knew his reputation.
 In the April 23, 1946 election, Roxas won 54 percent of the vote, and the Liberal Party won a majority in the legislature.
 When the Philippines gained independence from the United States on July 4, 1946, Roxas became the first president of the new republic.

+On March 14, 1947, a military bases agreement between the Philippines and the US entered into force, granting the right to retain the use of certain military bases for a period of 99 years, with some restrictions.
+On signing that agreement, Roxas remarked that it strengthened Philippine national defense and assured the peace of the Pacific.

-Although Roxas was successful in getting rehabilitation funds from the United States after independence, he was forced to concede military bases (23 of which were leased for 99 years), trade restrictions for the Philippine citizens, and special privileges for U.S. property owners and investors.
+Although Roxas was successful in getting rehabilitation funds from the United States after independence, he was forced to concede trade restrictions for the Philippine citizens, and special privileges for U.S. property owners and investors.
 His administration was marred by graft and corruption; moreover, the abuses of the provincial military police contributed to the rise of the left-wing Hukbalahap (Huk) movement in the countryside.
 His heavy-handed attempts to crush the Huks led to widespread peasant disaffection.